Variety is both a blessing and a curse in the world of PC gaming.

 D-Tier

-Finally, the fifth tier is comprised of the very weakest GPUs currently available.
+Finally, the fifth tier includes the weakest, but also the most budget-friendly GPUs currently available.

 Nvidia GPUs | AMD GPUs |